Email Server MCP server

 Installation Options

-The simplest way to install and configure is using the uv package manager:
+The recommended installation method is using the uv package manager:

 uvx mcp-email-server@latest ui